Does this test have other names?

 What other tests might I have along with this test?

-Your doctor may order other tests if he or she suspects that you have multiple myeloma.
+Your healthcare provider may order other tests if he or she suspects that you have multiple myeloma.
 These tests include a bone marrow biopsy.

 What do my test results mean?

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

 Results are given in grams per deciliter (g/dL).
 Normal values of various proteins in adults are: